UjuAyoku/cold-email-generator/README.md

 <a id="readme-top"></a>

 ## Project: AI-Powered Cold Email Generator for Services Sales
-Automates personalized cold outreach using job listings and LLMs to boost sales pipeline for software services companies.
+Automates personalized cold outreach using job listings and LLMs to boost sales pipeline for services companies.

 <a name="live-demo"></a>
 ## Live Demo